Here you go, Lynnie my love!

 sugar for sprinkling, if desired

-1. Whisk flours, baking powder, baking soda, salt, cinnamon and nutmeg in a large bowl.
+1. Preheat oven to 375 degrees.
+Whisk flours, baking powder, baking soda, salt, cinnamon and nutmeg in a large bowl.

 2. Stir in walnuts.

 3. In a smaller bowl, whisk egg, brown sugar, bananas, oil and vanilla until combined.